-- 1. Students should contact the campus or center academic adviser to begin the placement process.
-NPC uses the COMPASS computer-based placement test as its primary placement tool.
-If technical difficulties prevent the use of the COMPASS test, students may be given the ASSET placement instrument; - 2.
-A complete battery of COMPASS assessments typically takes three hours.
-Depending upon the COMPASS results, some students may need additional placement testing in one or more areas; - 3.
-At the conclusion of the COMPASS instrument, the academic adviser will meet with the student to discuss the placement results; - Students needing placement testing pay a \$10 annual fee.
-This fee allows up to three tests within the academic year, August 1, 2015 - July 31, 2016. - 5.
+- Students should contact the campus or center academic adviser to begin the placement process.
+NPC uses the ACCUPLACER computer-based placement test as its primary placement tool.
+If technical difficulties prevent the use of the ACCUPLACER test, students will need to schedule a time to return and complete the ACCUPLACER test; - A complete battery of ACCUPLACER assessments typically takes three hours.
+Depending upon the ACCUPLACER results, some students may need additional placement testing in one or more areas; - 3.
+At the conclusion of the ACCUPLACER test, the academic adviser will meet with the student to discuss the placement results; - 4.
+Students needing placement testing pay a \$20 annual fee.
+This fee allows up to three tests within the academic year, August 1, 2018 July 31, 2019. - 5.
 Placement test scores, whether from NPC or another institution, are effective for a maximum of five years.
 If more than five years have elapsed since the testing date, the student must re-test before enrolling in a class.